FarzanaR11/Question-Answering-Customized-AI-Healthline-Chatbot-Development/README.md

 Part 3: Submission
 6. Code Submission:

-○ Submit the Python scripts and created dataset
+○ Submited the Python scripts and created dataset
-○ Use github to submit the code.
+○ Used github to submit the code.
-○ Ensure that your code is well-documented and easy to follow.
+○ Ensured that the code is well-documented and easy to follow.
-○ Create a short video of question answering of the chatbot
+○ Created a short video of question answering of the chatbot.